exorde-labs/exorde-client/README.md

 - Run from sources inside a virtual Python environment
 - Run from a Docker image

 Exorde CLI does not come with a GUI, it aims to be used by advanced users who want to run it inside a terminal.
-The installation process assume that users who run Exorde CLI are familiar with command lines.
+The installation process assumes that users who run Exorde CLI are familiar with command lines.

-Using the container image is the recommanded way to run Exorde CLI, as it avoid dependencies issues, handles automatic restart in case of failure/application update and make multi easier to run multiple instances of the application.
+Using the container image is the recommended way to run Exorde CLI, as it avoids dependencies issues, handles automatic restart in case of failure/application update and makes multi easier to run multiple instances of the application.

 ## Requirements